HULKs/hulk/docs/setup/development_environment.md

 !!! tip

-    You can also install Pepsi into your local system to conviniently use it without rebuilding:
+    You can also install Pepsi into your local system to conveniently use it without rebuilding:

     ```
     cargo install --path tools/pepsi
     ```

     Pepsi is subsequently installed at `~/.cargo/bin/pepsi`.
+    Don't forget to update it from time to time by reinstalling it to get the latest features and bugfixes. <br> <br>
+    The same can also be done for [twix](../tooling/twix.md), our debug tool.